JohnAdriaan/Edison/README.md

 ### GPS Buttons
 The program offers a number of screens that can be scrolled through by the UART Block's joystick.
 As GPS information is received, the current screen is automatically updated with the latest information - which could be blank if not enough satellites are currently visible!
-* To 'freeze' or 'unfreeze' the current display, press Button A.
+* To 'freeze' or 'unfreeze' the current data set, press Button A.
+  * The display will be inverted, to show that the data is 'frozen'.
+  * You can still scroll through the screens and see the data at that instant in time.
 * To quit the program, press Button B.

 ### GPS Summary screen